Skip to main content

 7 minutes read

 However, no two life insurance providers are alike.
-There are a number of factors that set one insurer apart from the other, with some offering low premiums while others offering various types of covers.
-But as a life insurance seeker, the prime factor that should matter to you and your beneficiaries is whether your insurer will be able to settle your claims if the day ever arises.
+There are a number of factors that set one insurer apart from another, with some offering low premiums while others offering various types of covers.
+But as a life insurance seeker, the prime factor that should matter to you and your beneficiaries is whether your insurer will be able to settle your claims if the unfortunate day ever comes.

 To judge an insurer based on these criteria, life insurance seekers can turn to a factor known as a solvency ratio.
-Let us discuss this in detail:
+Read on to understand “what is solvency ratio in insurance” and why it matters.

 Key Takeaways